0Vexis0/Threat-Hunting-Project-nameunknown/README.md

 The condition `ProcessCommandLine contains "-a"` is used to detect processes that were executed with specific command-line arguments, which may indicate suspicious or malicious behavior.
 The `project` statement limits the output to key forensic fields such as execution time, device name, account name, process filename, and full command line for analysis.
 Finally, the `take 100` operator caps the results to the first 100 records, making the output manageable while still providing sufficient data to identify abnormal process execution patterns.

+# Thought Process Regarding Query 4 – Process Activity with "-a" Argument

+1. The goal is to detect process execution by `kenji.sato` that includes the `-a` command-line argument, which may indicate unusual or attacker-driven execution.
+2. Filtering by `DeviceName` and `AccountName` isolates relevant events on the affected host and user.
+3. The `TimeGenerated` filter focuses on the window when the compromise likely occurred.
+4. Searching for `ProcessCommandLine contains "-a"` identifies processes executed with potentially malicious arguments.
+5. Projecting `TimeGenerated`, `DeviceName`, `AccountName`, `FileName`, and `ProcessCommandLine` provides the necessary forensic context.
+6. Limiting results with `take 100` ensures manageable output for analysis while highlighting abnormal process activity.

 #3 Flag = ARP.EXE -a
 ----